Senator Sander’s Single Payer Proposal

 President Obama did the country a great service by putting the healthcare issue in front of the U.S. Congress.
 No Republican had lifted a finger to address our crying need for healthcare reform until President Obama told Congress to get it done.

 I want to work to make the ACA the best it can be.
 It is definitely progress in the effort to improve our country’s healthcare.
-Even the ACA’s most ardent supporters, though, have things they want changed in the law and so do I.* However, the Republican controlled House shows no interest in helping the ACA work better for our country which makes improving the law very difficult.
+Even the ACA’s most ardent supporters, though, have things they want changed in the law and so do I.* However, the Republican controlled congress shows no interest in helping the ACA work better for our country which makes improving the law very difficult.

-All of us are compiling our lists of what we would change in the law as we learn more about it.
 Here is my list, to date, of what I want to change:

 – Drop the employer mandate.
 This is a drag on creating jobs.
 Our country should be moving away from linking health insurance to employment, not increasing that relationship.
 If business wants to offer health insurance to attract and keep workers, fine.
 But let that be an employer’s own decision.
 (99% of businesses with over 200 employees already have been offerring health insurance, 91% for businesses with 50-199) I would maintain the individual mandate.